aspurser84-dot/BIFX546-project/README.md

    ```python
    !pip install -r https://raw.githubusercontent.com/aspurser84-dot/BIFX546-project/main/requirements.txt
    ```

-5.Run the second cell set up the directory.
+5. Run the second cell set up the directory.

 6. Run one of the two upload options:

     Option 1.
 Download the covid19_variant.csv file from this repository data folder -> run the third cell -> choose the covid19_variant.csv file from the downloads folder.

     Option 2.
 Recommended.
 Run the fourth cell.

-7. Run all cells: **Runtime → Run all**
+8. Run all cells: **Runtime → Run focused cell and all cells below**

 > **Note:** The dataset is downloaded automatically in the second download option from the
 > Kaggle URL.
 No manual download required.